theodesp/beanstalkd-alpine/README.md

 # Beanstalkd Alpine

-A minimal Beanstalkd deamon for docker using the latest Alpine Linux.
+A minimal Supervisor managed Beanstalkd deamon for docker using the latest Alpine Linux.

 ## Usage